 Rule of Law Competition Timeline

-Coral del Mar Lopez Rosario, University of California Irvine School of Law
+Sandra Farzam, University of Southern California Gould School of Law 2018

 The Rule of Law Writing Competition Donor is Goodson Wachtel and Petrulis APC

-The Beverly Hills Bar Foundation announces the 6th Annual Rule of Law Competition to promote appreciation and understanding of the rule of law.
-Entries are due no later than April 1, 2015.
-Prizes will be awarded at the 61st Annual Beverly Hills Bar Association Supreme Court Luncheon in June 2015.
-Grand Prize is $2,500.00,with two Honorable Award prizes of $500.00 each.
+The Beverly Hills Bar Foundation announces the Tenth Annual Rule of Law Competition to promote appreciation and understanding of the rule of law.
+Entries are due no later than April 1, 2019.
+Prizes will be awarded at the 65th Annual Beverly Hills Bar Association Supreme Court Luncheon in June, 2019.
+Grand Prize is $2,500.00 with two Honorable Award prizes of $500.00 each.

-1. Eligibility: This competition is open to juris doctorate candidates currently enrolled at an ABA or California State accredited law school as of January 1, 2015.
+1. Eligibility: This competition is open to juris doctorate and LLM candidates currently enrolled at an ABA or California State accredited law school as of January 1, 2018.

 2. Limit on Entries: Each author may submit one entry.